Włodzimierz Lubański: Life and career

-Born in Gliwice in 1947, he started his football career at the age of ten in Sośnica Gliwice junior team.
-Between 1958–1962, he was part of the GKS Gliwice junior squad and in 1963 he started playing football professionally in Górnik Zabrze.
-He won the Polish Championship seven tiems with Górnik Zabrze in 1963, 1964, 1965, 1966, 1967, 1971 and 1972.
+Born in Gliwice in 1947, he started his football career at the age of ten in Sośnica Gliwice's junior team.
+Between 1958 and 1962, he was part of the GKS Gliwice's junior squad and in 1963 he started playing football professionally in Górnik Zabrze.
+He won the Polish Championship seven times with Górnik Zabrze in 1963, 1964, 1965, 1966, 1967, 1971 and 1972.
+Lubański is the youngest scorer in the history of the European Cup (now known as the UEFA Champions League), scoring against Czech side Dukla Prague in the leg of their tie in the first round of the competition on 13 November 1963, aged 16 years and 258 days.

-Between 1975–1982, he played in KSC Lokeren and subsequently between 1982–1983 in Valenciennes FC.
+Between 1975 and 1982, he played for Belgian side Lokeren before moving to French outfit Valenciennes FC in 1982, where he remained for a year.

-He won gold medal at the 1972 Summer Olympics in the men's football team competition with Poland.
+He won the gold medal at the 1972 Summer Olympics in the men's football team competition with Poland.

 In 1972, he was awarded the title of Merited Master of Sport of the USSR.

-He participated at the 1978 FIFA World Cup finishing fifth with the Polish national team.
+He participated at the 1978 FIFA World Cup, finishing fifth with his national team.

-Lubański was vice-chairman at Polonia Warszawa for three months.
+Lubański was vice-chairman of Polonia Warsaw for three months.

-Lubański is the youngest scorer in the history of the European Cup (now known as the UEFA Champions League), netting for Polish outfit Górnik Zabrze against Czech side Dukla Prague in the leg of their tie in the first round of the competition on 13 November 1963, aged 16 years and 258 days.

 In 1997, he received the Officer's Cross of the Order of Polonia Restituta for his "outstanding contributions to the development of sport in Poland".

 In 2015, he was awarded the Commander's Cross of the Order of Merit of the Republic of Poland.